celersms/celerxml/README.md

 # Benchmark

 According to the latest [benchmarks](benchmark), CelerXML features the highest XML parsing speed and lowest classloading time.
+This is the result of 10+ years of optimization and profiling, as mentioned in [this article](https://github.com/celersms/celerxml/discussions/5).